 The area chosen for the site camp and associated facilities must be the minimum area reasonably required to accommodate the site camp facilities, and which will involve the least disturbance to the environment.
 It is recommended that easily accessible, transformed areas are used for the site camp.
 Site selection must be done in consultation with the ECO.

 8.3 Site camp and associated facilities

-The site camp and associated facilities may not be established within the floodplain of the Maalgate River.
 The following general management measures pertaining to the set-up, operation and closure of a site camp must be applied where appropriate, reasonable and practicable: